Relative eta invariant and uniformly positive scalar curvature on non-compact manifolds: Space of uniformly PSC metrics on connected sums

-When the manifold is non-compact, there are some results in low dimensions recently, cf. \cite{BeleHu15,BBMM21}.
+When the manifold is non-compact, there are some results in low dimensions recently, cf. Belegradek--Hu \cite{BeleHu15}, Bessi\`eres--Besson--Maillot--Marques \cite{BBMM21}.
 But in high dimensions, little is known.
 In this paper we restrict to the space of uniformly PSC metrics which coincide at infinity discussed in Subsection~\ref{SS:space psc}.
 In this case, some results mentioned above can be extended.